Pandora’s Box: Origin Story, Meaning, Ancient Greek Myths, and Significance

 When creating Pandora, the gods (Zeus) purposely placed in her loads of curiosity and the propensity to lie.
 Zeus then went ahead to intentionally make his gift – Pandora’s Box – look very catching on the eye.

 Therefore it came as no surprise that Pandora’s curiosity got the better of her, making her very eager to see the contents that Zeus had placed in the box.
 No sooner had she opened the box than did she see the grave mistake she had made.
-According to Hesiod, an awful lot of misery and evil immediately came out of the box and spread to all four corners of the world.
+According to the poet Hesiod, an awful lot of misery and evil immediately came out of the box and spread to all four corners of the world.

 The end of humanity’s Golden Age